 \section{Introduction}

 The topological properties of certain physical systems are a rapidly developing field in current physics.
-Among various kinds of topological states, topological semimetals have a lot of intersting properties including but not limited to non-dissipative transports, topological robustness, and realizing particles that cannot be present in the standard model of particle physics.
+Among various kinds of topological states, topological semimetals have a lot of interesting properties including but not limited to non-dissipative transports, topological robustness, and realizing particles that cannot be present in the standard model of particle physics.
 These novel properties have attracted a lot of research interest both in the theory and experimental sides.
-Topological semimetals are defined as systems where the conduction and the valence bands cross each other in the Brillouin zone, including Dirac semimetal\cite{zkliu,Ylchen,kane}, Weyl semimetal\cite{Wan,rmb}, topological nodal line semimetal\cite{burkov1}, and Weyl-$\boldmath{Z}_2$ semimetal\cite{Gorgar1,Gorgar2}, etc. Different topological semimetals could be described by effective models with intuitive generalizations from the Lorentz breaking QED field theory model\footnote{{We focus on tree level effective field theories and their spectrums.}}.
-For example, a Weyl semimetal with only one pair of Weyl nodes could be realized just by adding a Lorentz breaking term proportional to the combination of the gamma matrices $\gamma_{\mu}\gamma_5$\cite{Grushin:2012mt, Grushin:2019uuu,Kostelecky:2021bsb}.
+Topological semimetals include Dirac semimetals\cite{zkliu,Ylchen,kane}, Weyl semimetals\cite{Wan,rmb}, topological nodal line semimetals\cite{burkov1}, and Weyl-$\boldmath{Z}_2$ semimetals\cite{Gorgar1,Gorgar2}, and nodal surface semimetals\cite{liang,zhong}, etc..

-Weyl semimetal, a system with band crossing points in the energy bands, was proposed about ten years ago\cite{Wan}.
-The band crossing points are the so-called Weyl nodes that behave like monopoles due to the Berry curvature in the three-dimensional momentum space.
-A pair of Weyl nodes could be obtained by releasing the degeneracy of a fourfold degenerate Dirac node.
-Thus a Weyl node is a twofold degenerate point and always appears in pairs due to a no-go theorem\cite{Ninomiya}.
-Chiral anomalies appear naturally in such a system and can be manifested by a negative longitudinal magneto-resistance and other anomaly transport coefficients\cite{Son:2012wh}.
-The simplest Weyl semimetal holds only one pair of Weyl nodes, named the ideal Weyl semimetal, which has been realized in\cite{pan}.
-The minimum extension of the ideal Weyl semimetal is a system that holds two pairs of Weyl nodes. $\boldmath{Z}_2$-Weyl semimetal is such a system that presents more interesting topological properties\cite{Gorgar1,Gorgar2,Fleury,Ji:2021aan}.
-More pairs of Weyl nodes exist in the realistic materials such as TaAs family \cite{weng,B.Q.Lv,shuang,SXu}, YbMnBi$_{2}$ \cite{Borisenko} (Type-I Weyl semimetal), Mo$_{x}$W$_{1-x}$Te$_{2}$ \cite{Soluyanov,Deng,HaoZheng}(Type-II Weyl semimetal), and $(TaSe_{4})_{2}$I\cite{yao}(Type-III Weyl semimetal).
+Weyl semimetal was proposed about ten years ago\cite{Wan}, whose Weyl node is a twofold degenerate point that always appears in pairs due to a no-go theorem\cite{Ninomiya}.
+Chiral anomalies appear naturally in such systems and can be manifested by a negative longitudinal magneto-resistance and other anomaly transport coefficients\cite{Son:2012wh}.
+The simplest Weyl semimetal has only one pair of Weyl nodes, namely the ideal Weyl semimetal \cite{pan}.
+More pairs of Weyl nodes could exist in e.g. $\boldmath{Z}_2$-Weyl semimetal, which has more interesting topological properties\cite{Gorgar1,Gorgar2,Fleury,Ji:2021aan}.
+More pairs of Weyl nodes also exist in realistic materials such as TaAs family \cite{weng,B.Q.Lv,shuang,SXu}, YbMnBi$_{2}$ \cite{Borisenko} (Type-I Weyl semimetal), Mo$_{x}$W$_{1-x}$Te$_{2}$ \cite{Soluyanov,Deng,HaoZheng}(Type-II Weyl semimetal), and $(TaSe_{4})_{2}$I\cite{yao}(Type-III Weyl semimetal).